apache/incubator-retired-edgent-samples/scenarios/src/main/java/org/apache/edgent/samples/scenarios/iotp/range/sensor/README.md

 # edgent.IoTFRangeSensor

-See Recipe this was created for [here](https://developer.ibm.com/recipes/tutorials/apache-edgent-on-pi-to-watson-iot-foundation/).
+See the Recipe this was created for [here](https://developer.ibm.com/recipes/tutorials/apache-quarks-on-pi-to-watson-iot-foundation/).
+If that link doesn't work, try [here](https://developer.ibm.com/recipes/tutorials/apache-edgent-on-pi-to-watson-iot-foundation/).

 ## Requirements:
 * You must have Edgent downloaded and built.
 The sample uses Pi4J.
 It is included with the built sample under `samples/ext`.